makabongwe47/alx-system_engineering-develops/0x00-shell_basics/README.md

-Move all files with uppercase letters
+Delete all files ending with a ~ character